martinbenes1996/jpeglib/README.md

 ```

 > :warning: This will install `jpeglib` together with every integrated version of libjpeg, libjpeg-turbo and mozjpeg.
-It takes longer to install than the package.
+For common architectures/OS we provide prebuilt wheels, but installing from source takes couple of minutes to install.

 ## Usage